micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 This board is a simplified version of our supported Olimex-STM32-E407 board.

-On the previous console, execute the following commands to set the basic configuration:
+In the previous console, execute the following commands to set the basic configuration:
 ```bash
 ros2 run micro_ros_setup create_firmware_ws.sh nuttx olimex-stm32-h407
 ros2 run micro_ros_setup configure_firmware.sh nsh